hackclub/hackclub/workshops/tunes/README.md

 Whenever a key is pressed it will log 'Key pressed!'.
 You can try it too!
 Just type this into your `script.js` file, click 'Run', then click the browser preview and press a key.
 You should see the logs in the console.

 The next step is knowing what key we pressed, we want to get a bit more info to do that.
 We can do this with the following snippet.
+Building on top of our previous function, we are now getting data from the browser through the event.
+In this data we get a keyCode this can be used to identify the key that was pressed.
 The snippet gets all the information from the event that fired the function.

 ```javascript
 document.onkeydown = function(e){